 - Thousands more joined him on the way and CDM broke out in different parts of the country with the launch of the Dandi March.

-- On 5th May Gandhi jee was arrested by Britishers.
+- On 5th May Gandhi Jee was arrested by the Britishers.
 By then, more than 60000 Indians were also arrested by the Britishers for their participation in the Civil Disobedience Movement (CDM).

 - However, despite Gandhiji’s arrest, the salt satyagraha continued.
 Sarojini Naidu along with 2,500 marchers led salt satyagraha on the Dharasana Salt Works, some 150 miles north of Bombay.